ufjschool/ob-s14/drafts/final/davis.md

 “I was very sneaky,” she said.
 “Before weigh-ins, I would chug water or wear the thickest sweaters I owned.
 But [her support team] held me accountable every step of the way.”

 And before she made a full-recovery, along with running personal-bests on the track her senior year, she was still labeled “the sick girl.”
-And labels can have a powerful effect on anyone.
+And labels can have a powerful effect on someone.

 So powerful, in fact, that sports counseling and psychology has only recently become a profession of its own, and many Division I schools have yet to hire a sports counselor directly affiliated with their athletic departments.
 Why?
 The negative stigma that comes with counseling could offer one answer.